Details

 Tuition cost:

 Tuition cost for 2025 – 2026 is expected to be $630 per credit hour.
 There is no difference between in-state and out-of-state tuition.
-The program consists of total of 54 credit hours with a total tuition cost of $34,020.
+The program consists of total of 54 credit hours with a total tuition cost (based on incoming class of 2024 rates) of $34,020.
 University of Oregon also charges about $3,500 in student fees / health insurance costs.
 Typical external internship compensation for three terms is expected to range between $30,000 and $70,000, with the expectation that they will fully offset the tuition cost*.

 * Internship placements are not guaranteed.
 Students will be provided mentoring and professional guidance in their job/internship search as well as in negotiating their compensation.
 The internship/job compensation is negotiated directly between student and company.
 To date, however, the internship placement in our sister programs that use the same model (Knight Campus Graduate Internship Program and Electrochemistry MS Internship Program) rate is >98% with most students receiving multiple internship/job offers.